 How to make gingerbread men gifts

-If you are posting to friend and family put the gingerbread men or shapes into a single layer the bag, lay in flat and tape between two pieces of carboard.
+If you are posting to friends and family put the gingerbread men or shapes into a single layer of the bag, lay it flat, and tape it between two pieces of cardboard.
 Remember to mark the package as fragile.
-I have successfully posted these cookies un-iced from Australia to the England, although in recent years the postage has become frightfully expensive!
+I have successfully posted these cookies un-iced from Australia to England, although in recent years the postage has become frightfully expensive!

 Always check your local laws and restrictions on posting food, especially between countries.